These are the BEST Places to Stay at Lake Atitlan (2023)

 Hotel La Casa del Mundo

 Hotel La Casa del Mundo is one of my three favorite places to stay in Lake Atitlan.
-I absolutely adore this hotel and I was so sad to leave after one night.
+I adore this hotel and I was so sad to leave after one night.

 The hotel is built on the side of a hill and at several levels.
 There are little terraces hidden away here and there around the hotel grounds, where you can lie in a hammock or a deck chair and just gaze lazily at the breathtaking views of the lake and volcanoes.
 When I stayed here, it felt like I wasn’t in Guatemala but instead on Lake Como in Italy.

-The hotel has got kayaks for rent and a sauna.
+The hotel has kayaks for rent and a sauna.
 You can go down to the shore and swim as well.

 Casa del Mundo has rooms with shared baths as well as rooms with private baths.
 All rooms have views of the lake.